telerik/fiddler-everywhere-docs/rules-presets/tooling/blocking-cookies.md

 ## Creating a "Block Cookies" Rule

-Create a "Block Cookies" rule, by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Block Cookies" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

 1. Create a **Update Request Header** action, and remove the all pre-set values for the **Cookie** header.
 1. Create a **Update Response Header** action, and remove the all pre-set values for the **Set-Cookie** header.